Average Dog Weight – How to Tell if Your Dog is Overweight

 Average Dog Weight is a Myth

-There’s no “average’ because there are no average dogs.
-Each dog is unique and their ideal weight will vary based on several factors.
+There’s no true average weight because there are no average dogs.
+Each dog is unique, and their ideal weight will vary based on several factors.

-* According to the 2017 Pet Obesity Survey by the Association for Pet Obesity Prevention.
+*According to the 2018 Pet Obesity Survey by the Association for Pet Obesity Prevention